dariol83/ccsds/README.md

 - The jASN.1 development team;
 - Akveo for the amazing Eva Icons;
 - Christian Schudt, Diego Cirujano "DateAxis" and Pedro Duque Vieira for their DateAxis class;
+- Millau Julien, author of the Bit-lib4j library (https://github.com/devnied/Bit-lib4j), whose code has been adapted and improved to implement an efficient bit encoder/decoder;
+- David Overeem, author of the xtcetools library (https://gitlab.com/dovereem/xtcetools), whose MIL-STD-1750A code has been adapted and improvded to implement MIL real values conversion from/to native Java values;
-- The StackOverflow community.
+- The StackOverflow community;
+- ... and many many others.

 # Contributions
 If you find any issue with the provided code or you would like to see a specific feature implemented, please raise a request on GitHub.
 If you spot and fix any issue by using the provided code, please consider contributing back to the project, by raising the issue on
 GitHub, hopefully with your solution attached and/or a pull request :)

-If you want to actively contribute to this project, please contact me.
+I am not looking for active contributors, because I would pretend from them the same goals I set a few paragraphs above.
+However, if you want to actively contribute to this project and you think you can accept my way of dealing with the code, please contact me :)